What to Do With Loose Skin After Weight Loss Surgery?

 What Causes Excess Skin after Weight Loss Surgery?

 When an individual gains weight, it normally happens progressively and the skin gradually stretches out to accommodate the extra weight.
-Many people end up with stretch marks due to the skin being stretched past its normal capacity.
+Stretch marks are a common occurrence for many individuals as the skin stretches beyond its normal capacity.
 Weight-loss surgery works by limiting the number of calories and nutrients the patient’s body can consume.

 This results in a very quick and significant loss in excess fat which is located directly under the skin.
 The skin no longer has anything to support and has lost elasticity, and the ability to shrink back, so it becomes loose and saggy.